HarperDB/documentation/docs/reference/logging.md

 ```

 HarperDB leverages [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/), a process manager for Node.js applications, for logging.
-HarperDB has multiple process groups, in most cases each one gets its own log file.
+HarperDB has multiple process groups, in some cases each one gets its own log file.
 Below is a description of each one of those process groups and corresponding log files.

 ---